ISIS exploits Iraq’s coronavirus lockdown to step up attacks

 The difference in recent weeks, experts say, is that the ISIS fighters are more often carrying out attacks closer to cities.

 Hisham al-Hashimi, who advises the Iraqi government on security issues, said he expected “more attacks to come, especially in Kirkuk and the areas where there is a security gap to exploit.”
-Kirkuk’s rocky terrain makes it tough to police, and a territorial dispute between the national government and Iraq’s semiautonomous northern Kurdish region has created inconsistent security in the area.
+Kirkuk’s rocky terrain makes it tough to police, and a territorial dispute between the national government and Iraq’s semiautonomous northern Kurdish region has led to inconsistent security.

-In the eastern province of Diyala this week, residents said news of the Mkesheefeh attack was unsettling.
+In the eastern province of Diyala, residents said news of the Mkesheefeh attack was unsettling.

 But while the militants pose a persistent risk, officials and security experts stress that the environment is much changed from the one that provided fertile ground for the rise of the Islamic State in 2014.